pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 We broke the series up into 5 major parts:

   * We begin with a look at the tools of the past, including the `@State` and `@ObservedObject` property wrappers that were in SwiftUI since it's first release.
 They were handy, but they also came with some gotchas, and forced you to write your features in an unnatural style.
   * Next we move onto the new observation tools in Swift 5.9, and show how they improve upon every aspect of the `@State` and `@ObservedObject` property wrappers.
 We even dive into some of the code in the open source Swift repository.
   * Then we show that although the new tools are amazing, even ✨magical✨, they do come with some gotchas.
 It is very important to be familiar with these subtleties in order to best wield these tools.
   * Next we show off a very theoretical _future_ direction of observation in Swift, and that is "observable structs."
 Now unfortunately Swift's observation tools do not work with structs, and for good reason.
 But that doesn't mean we can't try!
   * And finally we demonstrate "observation in practice" by taking the application we built during our [Modern SwiftUI][modern-swiftui-collection] series and refactoring it to use the new `@Observable` macro.

 [observation-collection]: https://www.pointfree.co/collections/swiftui/observation

 ### Case paths revolution

 Key paths are an amazing feature of Swift.
-They allow you to abstractly isolate a particular field from the whole of a struct, and they unlock a lot of amazing capabillities that we all probably take for granted these days.
+They allow you to abstractly isolate a particular field from the whole of a struct, and they unlock a lot of amazing capabilities that we all probably take for granted these days.
 But to our knowledge, Swift is the _only_ modern programming language that has first class support for something like key paths.